thomasvincent/codepipeline-nested-cfn/README.md

-# CodePipeline-Nested-CFN
+# CodePipeline-Terraform-Validation (WIP)

-This repo contains the CloudFormtaion template which will create a CodePipeline containing multiple stages starting from CodeCommit as source stage, followed by build using CodeBuild, launch test stack, test using CodeBuild, proceed with UAT deployment and wait for manual approval.
-Once approved it proceed to production stage where it creates a CloudFormation ChangeSet for production stack and wait for approval, once approved it will execute the ChangeSet in production stack.
+This repo contains Terraform which will create a CodePipeline containing multiple stages starting from Github as source stage, followed by build using CodeBuild, launch test stack, test using CodeBuild, proceed with UAT deployment and wait for manual approval.
+Once approved it proceed to production stage where it moves terraform to a production stack and wait for approval, once approved it will execute the terraform in production.

 ![CodePipeline Design](images/Pipeline_Design.png)

-Let's start by creating the repositories and enabling Continuous Delivery pipeline for nested CFN.
+Let's start by creating the repositories and enabling Continuous Delivery pipeline with Terraform.

 ## Step 1:

 ### Create base VPC Stack
-In the [cfn-nested-repo](cfn-nested-repo/) directory there are multiple YAML (*CloudFormation Templates*) & JSON (*CloudFormation Configuration*) files.
+In the [terraform-project](terraform-project/) directory there are multiple terraform files.

 **[vpc-stack.yml](cfn-nested-repo/vpc-stack.yml):** is the CloudFormation template to create the base VPC, Subnets, NAT Gateways, etc which will be used.
 **[vpc-params.json](cfn-nested-repo/vpc-params.json):** is the parameters file which contains the parameter values for the CFN template.
 Update the *ProdApprovalEmail & UATApprovalEmail* values to provide the appropriate email address.